guitarvydas/guitarvydas.github.io/_posts/2021-05-23-SSL Takeaways.md

 There are only _handles_[^enums] to data.

-One can declare the existence of data and can move it around, but one _cannot_ specify the implementation of the data in S/SL.
+One can declare the existence of data and can move it around, but one cannot *specify* the implementation of the data in S/SL.

 [^enums]: Similar to the concept of enums.

 # Typeless Language
 S/SL has no built-in types[^builtintypes].

-In S/SL, you can declare _handles_[^enums] to types, but you _cannot_ specify how the types are implemented.
+In S/SL, you can declare _handles_[^enums] to types, but you cannot *specify* how the types are implemented.

 # Inputs
 Inputs are declared as _handles_.
 # Outputs
 Outputs are declared as _handles_.
 # Errors
-Erros are declared as _handles_.
+Errors are declared as _handles_.

-[^buildinttypes]: This is not entirely true, but is a useful approximation for this essay.
+[^builtintypes]:This is not entirely true, but is a useful approximation for this essay.

 # Restricted API To/From Link Functions